 The Maryland Coalition Against Sexual Assault (MCASA) is Maryland’s sexual assault coalition and includes the State’s rape crisis centers and others concerned with ending sexual violence.
 Our mission is to help prevent sexual assault, advocate for accessible, compassionate care for survivors of sexual violence, and work to hold offenders accountable.

 We believe we cannot successfully serve others if we do not take care of ourselves.
-MCASA staff are encouraged to practice self-care and are supported in finding a positive work-life balance.
+MCASA staff are supported in finding a positive work-life balance.
 This position, along with the rest of the agency, will entail significant virtual work and allows for flexible scheduling.

 Employees are expected to be available to travel to the MCASA office in Silver Spring within 90 minutes or live within the State of Maryland.
 While many job duties may be performed virtually, some are in person.
 This may include on-site meetings, meetings with stakeholders or community members, court proceedings, or other in person events.
 Employees may choose to work in the MCASA offices subject to COVID risk reduction protocols.